vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 The choice of which pool gets used depends on whether the application connected with the `CLIENT_FOUND_ROWS` flag or not.

-* `WaitCount` will give you how often the transaction pool gets full that causes new transactions to wait.
+* `WaitCount` will give you how often the transaction pool gets full, which causes new transactions to wait.
 * `WaitTime`/`WaitCount` will tell you the average wait time.
 * `Available` is a gauge that tells you the number of available connections in the pool in real-time. `Capacity-Available` is the number of connections in use.
 Note that this number could be misleading if the traffic is spiky.